amchappell9/whats-that-lyric/README.md

 * Will use Tailwind for styling

 ## Up Next
-* Figure out why npm start isn't running.
-Delete repo and reinstall because something weird is going on with permissions
+* ~~Figure out why npm start isn't running.
+Delete repo and reinstall because something weird is going on with permissions~~
+* Learn Tailwind

 ## TODO List
 * ~~Install Tailwind~~